DingxDon/Notebloc/README.md

 To use the APP: -
 Create account with Email and Password.
 Open your Email App and Verify your Account.
-On the Log-in Screen Signin using your email and password after you have verified your Account.
+On the Account Screen Signin using your email and password after you have verified your Account.
-Get access to the rest of the app.
+You will get access to the rest of the app.